Paramodular Abelian Varieties of Odd Conductor: Overview of the paper

-We reserve $\cZ$ (resp.\! $\cM$) for an $\gl$-primary $\go$-module scheme filtered by $\cZ_\gl$ (resp.\! $\Mu_\gl$).
-Any $\go$-module scheme filtered by one-dimensionals will be called {\em unipotent}.
-This usage is {\em not} the standard one, which is avoided here.
-To account for the obstruction to switching simple constituents of $A[\gl]$, the concept of {\em nugget} is developed in \S \ref{IntNug}.
-A {\em unipotent nugget} is an $\go$-module scheme $\cW$ and a filtration $0\subsetneq\cZ\subsetneq\cW$ with $\cW/\cZ=\cM,$ such that no other filtration has a $\Mu_\gl$ occuring before a $\cZ_\gl.$ See \S \ref{IntNug} for the more delicate notion and properties of a nugget with an exceptional subquotient.
+An $\gl$-primary $\go$-module scheme in $\uD$ is {\em prosaic} if all its simple constituents are one-dimensional $\F_\gl$-module schemes.
+To account for the obstruction to switching adjacent simple constituents in a composition series, the concept of a {\em nugget} is developed in \S \ref{IntNug}.
+A {\em prosaic nugget} is an $\go$-module scheme $\cW$ such that $0\subsetneq\cZ\subsetneq\cW$, with $\cZ$ filtered by $\cZ_\gl$'s and $\cW/\cZ=\cM$ filtered by $\Mu_\gl$'s, and no increasing filtration of $\cW$ has a $\Mu_\gl$ occurring before a $\cZ_\gl.$ See \S \ref{IntNug} for the more delicate notion and properties of a nugget with an exceptional subquotient.